 The EU has established agencies in the area of Home Affairs to support EU Member States and their citizens in coping with new tasks of specific nature.
 Together, CEPOL, EASO, EMCDDA, eu-LISA, Europol and EBCGA (FRONTEX) provide information and advice, prepare and take decisions, oversee operations and support policymaking.

-In addition to the decentralised agencies mentioned above, the Directorate-General for Migration and Home affairs is also one of the parent DGs of the Education, Audiovisual and Culture Executive Agency (EACEA).
+In addition to the decentralised agencies mentioned above, the Directorate-General for Migration and Home affairs is also one of the parent DGs of the Research Executive Agency (REA).

 The mission of the European Border and Coast Guard Agency (FRONTEX) is to facilitate and render more effective the application of existing and future Union measures relating to the management of the external borders, in particular the Schengen Borders Code established by Regulation (EU) 2016/399, in line with the Charter of Fundamental Rights of the European Union and the concept of a European integrated border management.
 It complements EU Member States' border management systems and contributes to the freedom and security of EU citizens.